joshdk/drone-github-comment/README.md

       from_secret: GITHUB_TOKEN
 ```

-You then need to configure a target pipeline `stage` and `step` name that refers to another existing step.
+You then need to configure a target `step` name that refers to existing pipeline step.

 ```yaml
 kind: pipeline